Anthrax

 How is anthrax spread?

-Anthrax spores are found in the soil in Australia and can stay there for many years.
-They may infect animals that graze in the area.
-It is very unlikely for humans to catch anthrax from soil.
+Anthrax spores are found in Australian soil and can stay there for many years.
+They may infect animals that graze in these areas.
+It is unlikely for humans to catch anthrax from soil.

 When should I see my doctor?

-If you have been exposed to blood or body fluids from an animal with anthrax, contact your doctor straight away.
+If you think you have been exposed to blood or body fluids from an animal with anthrax, contact your doctor straight away.
 Wash the area with soap and water.
-You will probably be prescribed preventive antibiotics.
+You may prescribe preventive antibiotics.

 Look out for any new symptoms and see a doctor immediately if you develop: